lnxjedi/gopherbot/doc/Configuration.md

 a **Chuck Norris** type plugin.
 Whenever a command or message is matched, the external plugin is called with the first argument being the given `Command`, and subsequent arguments corresponding to matching groups in the regular expression.

+(EXPERIMENTAL) "Contexts" tells the robot what kind of thing a capture group corresponds to.
+When the robot sees that e.g. a capture group corresponds to the context "server", it stores that in short-term memory (~7 minutes).
+Then, if the user doesn't supply a corresponding capture group in a subsequent command, or supplies "it", the robot will check it's short term memory to see if it knows which "server" you're talking about.
+Short term memories are per-user/channel combination, but not per plugin; so if two plugins specify `Contexts` of, say, `server` and `deployment`, the short term memory of which server or deployment being referred to is available to both.
+If the memory doesn't exist or has expired from short-term memory, the robot will simply reply that it doesn't know what "server" or "deployment" you're talking about.

 `ReplyMatchers` are used whenever the plugin uses the `WaitForReply` method for interactive plugins like the built-in knock-knock joke plugin; the first argument to `WaitForReply` specifies the label of the regex to wait